Cookies are small files stored on your device when you visit a website. We use some essential cookies to make this website work.

 Dewis pwnc arall neu clirio pob hidlydd.

-User guide for the UK Measures of National Well-being, providing more detail on the framework.
-Includes metadata tables of the revised measures, detail on how we produce estimates, and measure change over time.
+User guide for the UK Measures of National Well-being framework (UKMNW), providing detail on the headline and comprehensive measure set.
+Includes metadata tables of the measures, information on how estimates are produced, and how change over time is measured.

 Quality and methodology information for personal well-being in the UK, including strengths and limitations, methods, and data uses and users.